convertigo/convertigo-doc/no-code-forms/using-c8o-forms-standalone/index.md

 ## Installation guide

-You can access the Form Builder Releases [here](https://github.com/convertigo/C8oForms/releases)
+You can access the No Code Studio Releases [here](https://github.com/convertigo/C8oForms/releases)

 First of all, extract tar.gz (This file is given by a download link in a message) :
 ```shell